SaiVivek7/semantic-segmentation-medical-images/README.md

-# clinical_images
+# Semantic Segmentation of Medical Images
-this repo contains the medical images project, of 3-2 which we are currently working on.
+This contains the code for semantic segmentation of cardic images to identify left artery using Encoder Decoder model and UNet model.